Bulimba, Queensland: History

 At the end of World War I, Bulimba took part in the social housing project by constructing five ANZAC cottages.
 The ANZAC Cottage Trust was established to assist widows and servicemen who were under financial hardship.
 The timber cottages were built on donated land and constructed by volunteer labour.

-On Sunday 12 December 1915, Archbishop James Duhig laid the foundation stone for a Catholic school in Bulimba.
+On 12 December 1915, Archbishop James Duhig laid the foundation stone for a Catholic school in Bulimba.
 Saints Peter and Paul's Catholic School was operated by the Sisters of the Good Samaritan and opened to an estimated 200 students on 3 February 1916.
 On Sunday 6 February 1916 Duhig returned to bless and officially open the school.
 The school is now located within the boundaries of neighbouring suburb Balmoral.

 Bulimba resident Frederick Dickson (son of Queensland Premier Sir James Dickson) was best known for his position as acting judge in the Queensland Industrial Court in 1916.
 He ordered the reinstatement and reimbursement of wages for a Queensland worker, which resulted in becoming Queensland's first dismissal case.
 He was also known for his involvement with the Bulimba Sailing Club.

 In February 1918, 256 grand riverview sites of "New Dock Estate" were advertised to be auctioned by Isles, Love and Co.
 A map advertising the auction states that the sites would be splendid for motor boatists, dock engineers, boiler makers, foundry hands and boat builders.

 In May 1921, 62 subdivided allotments of "Baldwin Estate" were advertised to be auctioned by Cameron Bros.
 A map advertising the auction states the Estate was close to the Hamilton Motor Ferry and the Bulimba State School.